Emsworth, some Miscellaneous Additional History

 volunteers.
 Ten timber structures were recorded, which

-appeared to provide structural support for the causeway.
 A more detailed survey in 2008 included excavation work and

 auger surveys to analyse the composition of the structure